Community-Academic Scholars: Academic Mentors

 Participate as a mentor in the Community-Academic Scholars Program

-During the 10-week summer program, Community-Academic Scholars work with academic and community mentors to complete a research project that addresses health, poverty, or social inequity.
+During the 10-week summer program, Community-Academic Scholars work with academic and community mentors to conduct community-engaged research on any topic.
 The Community-Academic Scholars Program supports the undergraduates with training, weekly meetings, and a stipend to offset the cost of housing and/or other living expenses during the program.
 Accepted projects will be matched with an undergrad scholar whose interests, experience, and abilities best fit the project.

 Now accepting project submissions for Summer 2025

-We are seeking faculty and researchers who conduct community-engaged research in partnership with a community organization that address issues related to health, poverty or social inequity in the local community.
+We are seeking faculty and researchers who conduct community-engaged research in partnership with a community organization address issues on all topics in the local community.
 Submit your project proposal by Sunday, January 12, 2025.

 Eligible projects